Convergence analysis and parameter estimation for the iterated Arnoldi-Tikhonov method: Preliminary notations and assumptions

 Finally, let $\lbrace e_j\rbrace_{j=1}^n$ form a convenient basis for $\mathcal{X}_n$ and consider the representation

 of an element $x_n\in\mathcal{\mathcal{X}}_n$.
 We identify the element $x_n$ with the vector

+where the superscript $\ast$ indicates transposition for matrices.
 If $\lbrace e_j\rbrace_{j=1}^n$ is an orthonormal basis, then we may choose the norms so that $\|\bx_n\|_2 = \|x_n\|_{\mathcal{X}}$.
 However, for certain discretization methods, the basis is not orthonormal and this equality does not hold.
 Hence, as in \cite{ramlau2019}, we make the assumption that there exist positive constants $c_{\min}$ and $c_{\max}$, independent of $n$, such that

-This condition holds true in many practical scenarios, such as when using B-splines, wavelets, and the discrete cosine transform; see, e.g., \cite{de1978practical,goodman2016discrete}.
+This condition holds in many practical scenarios, such as wavelets, the discrete cosine transform~\cite{goodman2016discrete}, and linear B-splines ~\cite{de1978practical}.
+In particular, $c_{\min} = c_{\max} = 1$ if $\lbrace e_j\rbrace_{j=1}^n$ forms an orthonormal basis; see~\cite{ramlau2019} for practical examples and further details.

 Let $\alpha>0$ be a regularization parameter.
-Tikhonov regularization in standard form applied to \eqref{disceqdelta2} reads
+Tikhonov regularization in standard form applied to~\eqref{disceqdelta2} reads

 whose closed form solution is given by